 Expense risk is the risk that expenses are higher or increase more quickly than we expected.
-It is important that our expenses are appropriate for the Society's size, so we monitor the expense per product as well as overall expenses.
-If there are fewer products than expected, even if expenses are as budgeted, the expense per product will be higher.
-There are several reasons why there might be fewer products than expected.
-The most common are because our sales are lower or because more lapse.
+It is important that our expenses are appropriate for the Society's size, so we monitor the expense per policy as well as overall expenses.
+If there are fewer policies than expected, even if expenses are as budgeted, the expense per policy will be higher.
+There are several reasons why there might be fewer policies than expected.
+The most common are because our sales are lower or because more Members lapse.

-We assess expense risk by continually monitoring spending and the number of products in place.
+We assess expense risk by continually monitoring spending and the number of policies in place.
 We mitigate it by planning and careful use of resource.